Brown sauce was the last bastion of regionalism in British supermarkets until the re-emergence of local food from the 1990s.

 Crosse & Blackwell (Canada) was divested for $800,000 in 1932.

 Branston Pickle was the highest selling pickle in the world by 1934.
-However the 1930s saw Crosse & Blackwell redirect its focus from condiments to foodstuffs.
+However Crosse & Blackwell redirected its focus from condiments to foodstuffs in the 1930s.
 The company manufactured 50 million cans of food a year by 1936.

 With sites at Peterhead, Dundee and Paisley, Crosse & Blackwell employed 3,000 people in Scotland by 1949.